Maximize Equity in Minnesota: Bridge Loans Help You Buy Before You Sell

 How does HomeLight Buy Before You Sell work?

-Here is how HomeLight’s Buy Before You Sell program works for home sellers in Minnesota:
+Here are the simple steps to using HomeLight’s Buy Before You Sell program in Minnesota:

-- Buy your dream home with confidence: Once you’re approved, you’ll have access to a portion of your equity in your current home.
-You’ll be able to submit a competitive offer with no home sale contingency at any time — regardless of how long it takes to find your dream home.
+2. Buy your dream home with confidence: Once you’re approved, you’ll have access to a portion of your equity in your current home.
+You’ll be able to submit a competitive offer with no home sale contingency at any time, regardless of how long it takes to find your dream home.
 Our near-instant Equity Unlock Calculator lets you estimate how much equity we can unlock from your current home.

 Benefits of Homelight Buy Before You Sell

-- More earnings: After you move, you can list your old home unoccupied and ready for viewing.
-A professionally staged home can sell for up to 13% more than an unstaged one.
+• More earnings: After you move, you can list your old home unoccupied and ready for viewing.
+A professionally staged home, designed to highlight its best features, can sell for more money than an unstaged one.

 A creative financing solution for Minnesota homeowners

-For a more streamlined and more sure experience, consider exploring HomeLight’s Buy Before You Sell program.
-This innovative approach can alleviate much of the uncertainty surrounding your next home purchase.
-Additionally, HomeLight can connect you with a highly experienced Minnesota buyer’s agent, well-versed in navigating the intricacies of bridge loans and other financing solutions.
+HomeLight can also connect you with a highly experienced Minnesota buyer’s agent, well-versed in navigating the intricacies of bridge loans and other financing solutions.

 Header Image Source: (Willard / DepositPhotos)